Educational Visit

 —Mary Porter, Instructor, OCAD University

-School Group Pricing
+Group Visit Pricing

 K-12 Groups

-Guided Tour: $5 per student*
+- Guided Tour — $5 per student

-Guided Tour + Studio Activity: $10 per student**
+- Guided Tour + Studio Activity — $10 per student

 Post-Secondary and Community Groups

-Adult (19+): $14
+Adults (19+): $14

-Student with ID (19+): $10
+Students with valid ID (19+): $10

-Senior (65+): $10
+Seniors (65+): $10

 18 and Under: Free